getwax/bls-wallet/aggregator/README.md

 Aggregation service for bls-signed transaction data.

-Accepts posts of signed transactions and, upon instruction, can aggregate signatures and submit a transaction batch to the configured Verification Gateway.
+Accepts transaction bundles (including bundles that contain a single transaction) and submits aggregations of these bundles to the configured Verification Gateway.

 ## Installation